CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab05.md

 1. Click the **ellipsis(…)** on the right.
 1. From the activity list, click **Until**.

-   **Until**: is an activity that is used to iterate until a condition is satisfied.
+   **Until:** is an activity that is used to iterate until a condition is satisfied.

     In our scenario, we are going to iterate and refresh the dataflow until it is successful, or we have tried three times.